When divorce decrees and federal tax law aren’t on the same page, taxpayers can lose dependent benefits

 A taxpayer can claim a dependent exemption for a qualifying child or qualifying relative (that is, for individuals who meet certain tests with respect to the taxpayer).

-Notably for this case, Internal Revenue Code (IRC) §152(c)(1)(B) requires a qualifying child to live with the taxpayer for more than half of the taxable year.
+Notably for the He case, Internal Revenue Code (IRC) §152(c)(1)(B) requires a qualifying child to live with the taxpayer for more than half of the taxable year.
 When taxpayers get divorced, the parent who does not have the children in his or her residence for the majority of the year would usually find it difficult, if not impossible, to meet this residency test.

 Special rule for divorced parents

 A special rule under IRC §152(e)(2) provides an exception for divorced parents.
 Under this rule, a noncustodial parent (the parent who doesn’t have custody of the child for the greater part of the year) can claim a child’s dependent exemption if: